gabrielabud/RememberAll/README.md

 # What is this?

-Very cool React Native app that helps you remember folks when you can't even.
+A very cool React Native app that helps you remember folks when you can't even.

 # How do I use it?